 Isolation of small areas or processes within a larger facility is a cost-effective means to control plant air quality.
 Encapsulating a dust source and containing the “dirty air” in a walk-in booth or enclosure, minimizes the amount of air that needs to be cleaned and thus the cost of control.

-Dust containment enclosures control those processes where pollutants are blown away from a capture point and dispersed around the facility by cross drafts, man coolers, compressed air or by rotating equipment like sanders and grinders.
+Dust control enclosures encapsulate those processes where pollutants are blown away from a capture point and dispersed within a facility by cross drafts, man coolers, compressed air or by rotating equipment like sanders and grinders.
 They can be rigid wall sheet metal construction or a soft wall design using vinyl curtains or noise blankets.
 They are an advantage where large pieces need to be cleaned and processed and moving of a flexible arm or moveable hood slows down the process.

 - Free of cross drafts